dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Figure 6.8 illustrates a crucial difference between standard functions and generators.
 Standard functions can only be called anew, and each call creates a new execution context.
 In contrast, the execution context of a generator can be temporarily suspended and resumed at will.

-In our example, because this is the first call to the next method, and the generator hasn’t started executing, the generator starts its execution and moves to the Executing state.
+In our example, because this is the first call to the next method, and the generator hasn't started executing, the generator starts its execution and moves to the Executing state.
 The next interesting thing happens when our generator function reaches this point:

 yield "Hattori " + action

-Figure 6.8 Calling the iterator’s next method reactivates the execution context stack item of the matching generator, pushes it on the stack, and continues where it left off the last time.
+Figure 6.8 Calling the iterator's next method reactivates the execution context stack item of the matching generator, pushes it on the stack, and continues where it left off the last time.

 The generator determines that the expression equals Hattori skulk, and the evaluation reaches the yield keyword.
 This means that Hattori skulk is the first intermediary result of our generator and that we want to suspend the execution of the generator and return that value.
-In terms of the application state, a similar thing happens as before: the NinjaGenerator context is taken off the stack, but it’s not completely discarded, because ninjaIterator keeps a reference to it.
+In terms of the application state, a similar thing happens as before: the NinjaGenerator context is taken off the stack, but it's not completely discarded, because ninjaIterator keeps a reference to it.
 The generator is now suspended, and has moved to the Suspended Yield state, without blocking.
 The program execution resumes in global code, by storing the yielded value to result1.
 The current state of the application is shown in figure 6.9.

 The code continues by reaching another iterator call:

 const result2 = ninjaIterator.next();

-Figure 6.9 After yielding a value, the generator’s execution context is popped from the stack (but isn’t discarded, because ninjaIterator keeps a reference to it), and the generator execution is suspended (the generator moves to the Suspended yield state).
+Figure 6.9 After yielding a value, the generator's execution context is popped from the stack (but isn't discarded, because ninjaIterator keeps a reference to it), and the generator execution is suspended (the generator moves to the Suspended yield state).

 At this point, we go through the whole procedure once again: we reactivate the NinjaGenerator context referenced by ninjaIterator, push it onto the stack, and continue the execution where we left off.
 In this case, the generator evaluates the expression "Yoshi " + action.
-But this time there’s no yield expression, and instead the program encounters a return statement.
-This returns the value Yoshi skulk and completes the generator’s execution by moving the generator into the Completed state.
+But this time there's no yield expression, and instead the program encounters a return statement.
+This returns the value Yoshi skulk and completes the generator's execution by moving the generator into the Completed state.

 Uff, this was something!
-We went deep into how generators work under the hood to show you that all the wonderful benefits of generators are a side effect of the fact that a generator’s execution context is kept alive if we yield from a generator, and not destroyed as is the case with return values and standard functions.
+We went deep into how generators work under the hood to show you that all the wonderful benefits of generators are a side effect of the fact that a generator's execution context is kept alive if we yield from a generator, and not destroyed as is the case with return values and standard functions.

 Now we recommend that you take a quick breather before continuing on to the second key ingredient required for writing elegant asynchronous code: promises.